Zhu Xiao-Mei: Biography

 Zhu Xiao-Mei was born in Shanghai in 1949.
 Her music studies started early, and she played on Beijing radio and television by the age of 8.
 Two years later, she entered into the National School of Music for gifted children, and also attended the Central Conservatory of Music.
 She currently teaches at Conservatoire Supérieur de Paris, living by the Seine in Paris, France.
-She maintains a low-key lifestyle and is one of the most talented and respected Chinese pianists of the century.
+She maintains a modest lifestyle and is one of the most talented and respected Chinese pianists of the century.

-"1957-1975" Early Years: Cultural Revolution Survivor
+1957–1975: Cultural Revolution Years

 Coming from an artistic family, she stepped onto the stage of Radio channels in Beijing to play piano at the age of 8.
 She graduated with excellent academic achievement from the high school affiliated with the Central Conservatory of Music in 1962.
-During the "Cultural Revolution" period, Zhu was dispatched to Zhangjiakou, Hebei Province for reeducation through a Maoist Labor Camp for 5 years.
-Despite this unfortunate experience, she kept her longing for art and for an ideal future alive and well during the years of this national chaotic madness.
-She even found a piano with broken strings on which she could practice in secret.
+During the Cultural Revolution, Zhu was dispatched to Zhangjiakou, Hebei Province for 5 years.
 She returned to Beijing in 1975.
 When China resumed the College Entrance Exam policy, Zhu's age only allowed her to be enrolled in the class of advanced studies at the Central Conservatory of Music.
 She then started to teach piano lessons at Beijing Dancing Academy.

-"1979" Master's Degree in Piano Music -The New England Conservatory of Music.
+1979: Master's Degree in Piano Music: The New England Conservatory of Music

-Her major life-changing event was when the famous American violinist Isaac Stern visited China in 1979, which eventually contributed to Zhu's study in the United States (also with the great help of prestigious pianist/educator Zhou Guang-Ren).
-She began to study at the New England Conservatory of Music in Boston in 1980, from which she received her Master's Degree in Piano Music.
+Her life-changing event was when the American violinist Isaac Stern visited China in 1979, which eventually contributed to Zhu's study in the United States.
+She began to study at the New England Conservatory of Music in Boston in 1980, from which she received her master's degree in Piano Music.

-During her years of study in the United States, she worked hard through part time jobs to support her study and it was a difficult time.
-She even did housecleaning for the principal female flutist of the Boston Symphony Orchestra in exchange for living and practicing piano at her home, which was a mutually beneficial relationship.

-"1985" Move to Paris, France
+1985: Move to Paris

 Just when she was losing hope in the States, Zhu got the chance to pursue her dream in Paris, France in 1985, just 2 days before her U.S. visa expired.
 At the beginning, she could barely make ends meet, but with the admiration and generous help of one professor in the Conservatoire Supérieur de Paris, she was offered a teaching position in the school and a budget accommodation in which to live.
 She had 7 different places where she could practice piano for free.
-With the help of friends, her stunning piano skills started to draw attention both from Europe and South America, leading to several music concerts & recitals in those areas.
+With the help of friends, her piano skills started to draw attention both from Europe and South America, leading to several music concerts and recitals in those areas.